-How to migrate from Exchange 2010 to Office 365 is a buzz word in the migration market today.
+How to migrate from Exchange 2010 to Office 365 is a buzzword in the migration market today.
 Exchange 2010 is revered as one of the most famous source servers.
-This is mainly because companies who have purchased the most recent versions of Exchange 2010, find Office 365 integration redundant when support for Exchange 2010 is still available.
-But given the huge benefits available with Office 365, there is no alternative to migrating to Office 365., However, there are certain steps you need to follow in order to ensure robust exchange migration to office 365.
+It is because companies that have purchased the most recent versions of Exchange 2010 find Office 365 integration redundant.

-In this blog, we write about the basic guidelines essential for Exchange migration to Office 365.
+In this blog, we will know about the basic guidelines essential to migrate Exchange 2010 to Office 365.

 Office 365 Migration from Native Exchange 2010

-A dedicated tool – Exchange migration to Office 365 advisors can help you get successfully to the cloud.
-The advisor is a resource that poses you with questions and creates a migration plan of Exchange to Office 365.
+A dedicated tool – Exchange 2010 to Office 365 migration advisors can help you get successfully to the cloud.
+The advisor is a resource that asks you relevant questions and creates an office 365 migration from Exchange 2010 plan.
 It encompasses most of the common migration scenarios.
 Note that this resource is specifically intended for single-domain and single-forest environments.
 A more complex deployment will require some speculation and trial-and-error methodology.

-There are 3 native ways, which you can opt while setting up Office 365 for your company:
+There are three native ways, which you can opt while setting up Exchange 2010 to Office 365 migration for your company:

-1. Cutover migration: This is the simplest option of all.
+- Cutover migration of Office 365: This is the simplest option of all.
 It assists companies to paste mailboxes into the target environment, which are cut from the source servers.

 Office 365 Cutover Migration from Exchange 2010